azib02/washing-machine-control-panel/README.md

 # washing-machine-control-panel
- import to keil studio or Mbed studio to use
+ Washing Machine Control Panel Simulation using STM32L476RG Nucleo-64 Microcontroller, import to keil studio or Mbed studio to use.